Finding a general writing app is easy. There are so many to choose from. Which is the Best Screenwriting Software?

 #6.
 Though you can’t call it a direct feature of Scrivener, Scapple is more than just handy when it comes to take notes or write down unbaked thoughts.

-But as I just mentioned, it’s not a native Scrivener tool, but a sister product, and you have to pay extra for it.
+But as I just mentioned, it’s not a native Scrivener tool, but a sister product, and you have to pay extra for its screenplay format.

 #1.
 The only reason I ranked Scrivener below Final Draft is its inability to share files with other users.
 And when you can’t share files, there’s no question of working on it together.